tannercabaniss/Comp_Mat_Sci_Proj_Help/README.md

 While the two forementioned data files represent a near minimum number of samples required to make accurate estimations with this model, they were helpful in tuning the models to their current state.

-I would suggest running a multitude (n > 10) of simulations spanning an appropriate range of potentials for each element (e.g., -2 -> +2) to get a baseline reading for where to center your search.
-At this point you can use the result to make the range more consise.
+I would suggest running a multitude (n > 10) of 'grid search' simulations spanning an appropriate range of potentials for each element
+(e.g., -2 -> +2) to get a baseline reading for where to center your search.
+At this point you can use the results to refine the range.
 The most important part of drawing the initial data set is discovering combinations of potentials which result in higher and lower concentrations than the desired target for each element (e.g., if the alloy contains 3 elements the target would 0.333 for each element's resulting concentration so find potentials which result in concentrations greater and less than 0.333 for each respective element in the alloy).